felipesere/amboseli/content/garden/merge_queue.md

 This should be caught by CI.
 But even obvious merge conflicts are hard to resolve.
 For some static files such as Rusts `Cargo.toml` and `Cargo.lock` there could be a way to define a strategy.

+> What happens when the `main` branch gets an update?

+> What happens when the update to `main` makes `queue` unmergeable (conflicts) or makes it fail CI?

+> What happens when an PR already merged into `queue` gets an update?
+Force push that changes ID?

 ## State machine of a given PR